 And so the work that Shaughnessy and Herzog have produced around the subject is all the more necessary—as testimony to a lived experience that many look away from, yes; but also as a site of wild imaginative engagement with the most profound facets of being human: the utter vulnerability of embodiment, and the full range of feelings that come with living up close with that vulnerability.
 We can’t turn life off, even when we want to; instead we must try to find language to speak what the culture so often resists speaking.
 We wanted a chance to listen to them talk frankly with each other about all this.
 Amy and Brenda spoke over two sessions this past fall.

-The first session took place over tea in a nearly empty, light-filled Prospect Heights apartment.
+Scene One The first session took place over tea in a nearly empty, light-filled Prospect Heights apartment.
 Meghan, Amy, and Brenda spoke as the sun set behind the East River and Manhattan.

 Meghan O’Rourke Brenda, you sent us an email about wanting this conversation to “get past the work-life balance notion of work and life, past lean-in feminism, past the have-it-all mentality.
 I want a dialogue deeper than that.”
 Do you mean you have a hunger for a discussion of the more radicalizing effects of motherhood?